ProofLabs/dex_of/README.md

 This is an OpenFOAM automation interface for finding lift/drag forces and coefficients for arbritrary shaped submerged bodies.
-OpenFOAM's SnappyHexMesh and SimpleFOAM are used for computations. dex_of scripts automate the generation of the computational box, assignment of boundary conditions, meshing, analysis and post-processing.
-It produces lift-drag coefficients and forces on the boday.
+OpenFOAM's SnappyHexMesh and SimpleFOAM are used for computations. dex_of scripts automate the generation of the computational box, assignment of boundary conditions, meshing, analysis, and post-processing.
+It produces lift-drag coefficients and forces on the body.

 Originally created for the performers in the DARPA/SymCPS program.